After School Snacks Kids Will Love!

 Peanut Butter Dip.
 A little bit healthier and a lot lighter in the tummy.
 This dip is super easy to make, takes minutes, and can be used with anything from fruits and veggies to pita chips.

 Peanut Butter Granola Balls.
 Similar to the peanut butter and jelly bites, these can be made in a big batch and served all week!
-Best of all, they travel easy and can go in lunch boxes or car rides or, well…. anywhere!
+Best of all, they travel easily and can go in lunch boxes or car rides or, well…. anywhere!

 Ants on a log.
 This snack we all remember from our own childhoods.
 It used to be celery with peanut butter and raisins.
 However, it’s easy to get creative and use anything that tastes good.
 Not to mention, it’s another snack the kids can pitch in and use their imaginations on.